WLFreedom/irjs.github.io/README.md

-## The data is collected by everyone so there could be miinformation so please contribute and help to have a accurate data.
+## The data is collected by everyone so there could be misinformation so please contribute and help to have a accurate data.

 ### How to contribute?